some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The Service-ID of 0xFFFE shall be used to encode non-SOME/IP services.
+The Service ID of 0xFFFE shall be used to encode non-SOME/IP services.

 .. feat_req:: 🎯
     :id: feat_req_someip_627